teemulehtinen/qlcjs/README.md

 ### Usage

-The library is implemented in TypeScript.
+The library is implemented in TypeScript and the types can describe a great deal of the API.

 ```TypeScript
 import { generate, QLCRequest, ProgramInput, QLC } from 'qlcjs';